Leif Ove Andsnes, piano

 Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav.
 In 2007, he received the prestigious Peer Gynt Prize, awarded by members of parliament to honor prominent Norwegians for their achievements in politics, sports, and culture.
 He is the recipient of the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award, and, saluting his many achievements, Vanity Fair named Andsnes one of the “Best of the Best” in 2005.

 Leif Ove Andsnes was born in Karmøy, Norway in 1970, and studied at the Bergen Music Conservatory under the renowned Czech professor Jirí Hlinka.
 He has also received invaluable advice from the Belgian piano teacher Jacques de Tiège who, like Hlinka, has greatly influenced his style and philosophy of playing.
-He currently lives in Bergen and in June 2010 achieved one of his proudest accomplishments to date, becoming a father for the first time.
-His family expanded in May 2013 with the welcome arrival of twins
+He is currently an Artistic Adviser for the Prof. Jiri Hlinka Piano Academy in Bergen where he gives an annual masterclass to participating students.
+Andsnes lives in Bergen and in June 2010 achieved one of his proudest accomplishments to date, becoming a father for the first time.
+His family expanded in May 2013 with the welcome arrival of twins.

 Leif Ove Andsnes' full official 2015/16 season biography is available for download in the press section - Click on "Download - Press Material"